kaustpradalab/research-handboook/Writerside/topics/setup_yourAI_workstation.md

 ## Install AI research application

-link to your machine:

-Input `ifconfig` in your workstations terminal.
-And if you get `command not found`.
-It means no network tool in this station now(and also no ssh tool in most time).
+Establishing an SSH Connection to Your Machine:

+1. Check for Network Tools:

+* Open the terminal on your workstation and enter `ifconfig`.

+* If you receive a "command not found" error, it indicates that the network tools are not installed, and the SSH tool is likely missing as well.

+2. Install SSH and Network Tool
-just input   `sudo apt install ssh` and `sudo apt install ssh net-tools` in the terminal.
+`sudo apt install ssh` and `sudo apt install ssh net-tools`

+3. Connect via SSH:
+Once installed, you can establish an SSH connection from another device using:

+`ssh yourname@ip-of-yourworkstation` you can use `ifconfig`  to check the ip of your workstation